mokyiichek/AITradeGame/README.md

 ## Configuration

 Configure AI models through the web interface opened by the software.
 Enter model name, API key, and API address.
 Choose your initial capital amount to start trading.
+You can customize the trading fee rate (default 0.1%) to simulate real exchange trading costs.

 ## Supported AI Models